Header Banner

 Before you start: tools and safety basics

 Every step here falls into one of two temperature windows.
-The quick routine happens while the grill is still warm not actively hot, not fully cold.
-Warm means residue hasn't hardened yet, which makes mechanical removal significantly easier, per both Good Housekeeping and Pellet Grill Life.
+The quick routine happens while the grill is still warm, not actively hot, not fully cold.
+Warm means residue hasn't hardened yet, which makes mechanical removal significantly easier.
 The deep clean starts with a fully cool grill.

 Skip wire-bristle brushes on both.
-Good Housekeeping flags them as a safety hazard: bristles detach, embed in grate surfaces, and can end up in food.
+Bristles detach, embed in grate surfaces, and can end up in food.
 Nylon and brass-bristle brushes are the safe alternatives.
 Replace any brush once it shows visible wear.

 For the routine clean, you'll need a nylon scrub pad, mesh scrubber, or folded aluminum foil held with tongs; grease-cutting wipes or a degreaser spray; and a grill cover.
 For the deep clean, add a putty knife or plastic scraper, grease-cutting dish soap, a sponge or cloth, and a shop vac if you have a pellet grill.

 A brief routine done while the grill is still warm prevents the kind of buildup that turns into a deep-clean problem.
-Pellet Grill Life notes that a routine clean on a pellet grill takes around 15 minutes; on a gas or charcoal grill, it's quicker.
+A routine clean on a pellet grill takes around 15 minutes; on a gas or charcoal grill, it's quicker.

 2. Wipe the exterior surfaces.
-Handles, side shelves, and the lid pick up grease splatter every cook.
+Handles, side shelves, and the lid pick up grease splatter after every cook.
 A grease-cutting wipe handles this in under a minute.
 Keep them near the grill so this step doesn't get skipped.
-(Good Housekeeping)

 3. Check and empty the drip tray and grease cup.
 Don't let grease accumulate across multiple sessions.
-On pellet grills, pooled drip tray grease is a common cause of grill fires once it ignites during a high-heat cook not a defective grill, according to Pellet Grill Life.
-Pour collected grease into a disposable container and let it solidify before disposing.
+On pellet grills, pooled drip tray grease is a common cause of grill fires once it ignites during a high-heat cook, not a defective grill.
+Pour collected grease into a disposable container and let it solidify before disposing of it.
 Never down a drain.

 Two shortcuts worth avoiding:

-Power washing forces grease and debris into burner tubes, gas lines, and electrical connections causing clogs, corrosion, and ignition failure.
-Fire & Metal calls it one of the worst things you can do to a grill.
-Use a brush and hot soapy water instead.
+Power washing forces grease and debris into burner tubes, gas lines, and electrical connections, causing clogs, corrosion, and ignition failure.
+It's one of the worst things you can do to a grill.
+Use a brush and hot, soapy water instead.

 Vinegar on heavy buildup is a common mistake.
-Vinegar breaks down light surface residue and neutralizes odors on stainless exteriors that's genuinely useful.
-But once grease has been through repeated high-heat cycles, it hardens into carbon deposits that mild acids can't penetrate, as Fire & Metal explains.
-For anything beyond surface maintenance, grease-cutting dish soap and a proper soak is the right tool.
+Vinegar breaks down light surface residue and neutralizes odors on stainless exteriors; that's genuinely useful.
+But once grease has been through repeated high-heat cycles, it hardens into carbon deposits that mild acids can't penetrate.
+For anything beyond surface maintenance, grease-cutting dish soap and a proper soak are the right tools.

-Run this once mid-season and again before winter storage, per Good Housekeeping.
-Pellet grill owners should calibrate by cook count instead: a full deep clean every 20–25 cooks, which takes 30–45 minutes, according to Pellet Grill Life.
+Run this once mid-season and again before winter storage.
+Pellet grill owners should calibrate by cook count instead: a full deep clean every 20–25 cooks, which takes 30–45 minutes.

 Start with the grill fully cool.